ygame11092017/ykit-wiki/ios/README.md

 * handleCloseSDKCompletion: You can get the event show SDK here

 #### 1.7.
 Turn on Application necessary Capabilities.

 - Turn on Push Notification
-- Turn on Background Mode for Push Notification
 - Turn on InApp-Purchase
 - Turn on Sign In With Apple
-- Turn on Inapp Purchase

 ### 2. Buy item in game by using YCoin
 We provide a buy function, which used to buy the item from your game.

----buy with parameters:
+You can buy with parameters:

 +serverId: User current server id